A look at the candidates who will participate in the 2nd Republican debate and those who will not go

 VIVEK RAMASWAMY

 The political newcomer scored several memorable moments in the first debate, criticizing some rivals as “puppets of the super political action committees” who were using “prefabricated slogans prepared in advance” to attack him.
-He was a frequent target of criticism about his lack of experience.
+He was a frequent target of criticism regarding his lack of experience.

 Such attacks helped strengthen Ramaswamy’s campaign coffers and his own name among the broad field of Republican hopefuls.